New York, other states to fight dismissal of antitrust lawsuit against Facebook

 New York and other states filed a notice indicating that they will fight the dismissal of their antitrust lawsuit against social media giant Facebook Inc in an appeals court, according to a court filing.

-WASHINGTON: New York and other states filed a notice indicating that they will fight the dismissal of their antitrust lawsuit against social media giant Facebook Inc in an appeals court, according to a court filing.
+WASHINGTON -New York and other U.S. states filed a notice on Wednesday saying they will fight the dismissal of an antitrust lawsuit that they launched against Facebook Inc in an appeals court.

+In June, a U.S. judge dismissed federal and state antitrust complaints against the social media company that had sought to force it to sell Instagram and WhatsApp.

+Judge James Boasberg of the U.S. District Court for the District of Columbia dismissed the states' lawsuit but said the Federal Trade Commission could refile its complaint.